tomhendra/courses/10-learning-to-learn/README.md

 - Feedback is integral to learning, both positive and negative, however criticism is more effective, and immediate feedback is best.
 - Procrastination: everyone has to deal with it.
 The key is to manage emotion rather than time.
 - To overcome procrastination you need to make a start on the task; take the the first step.
-- Long & short term memory: Long term memory is where fundamental principles are stored, formed my practising and repeating.
+- Long & short term memory: Long term memory is where fundamental principles are stored, formed by practising and repeating.
 - Short term / working memory generally consists of 4 chunks of information.
-Spaced repetition used to ensure memory is transformed into long term by strengthening synapses.
+Spaced repetition is used to ensure memory is transformed into long term by strengthening synapses.
 - Active vs passive learning: Active engagement is more effective than passive learning.
 - Passively watching videos creates illusion of competence.
-- Need to practice what you have learned through actually doing.
+- We need to practice what we've learned through actually doing.
 Retrieval is better than re-reading.
 - Intrinsic motivation comes from within, what we want to do.
 Extrinsic motivation come from outside of us.
 - Three factors for intrinsic drive: Autonomy, Mastery, Purpose.
-- Small steps for goals eliminate fear of failure.
+- Small steps towards goals eliminate fear of failure.
 - S.M.A.R.T.
 Specific, Measurable, Attainable, Relevant, Time-bound
 - It pays not to be busy: Healthy leisurely time is crucial.
 Taking breaks means more efficient learning.
 - Chunking: Combine chunks of knowledge (bottom up learning).
 The connections between chunks (top down learning) combined with the chunks themselves, create knowledge.
 - How to solve problems: 2 ways: Within focus mode & within diffuse mode (intuition).
 - Deliberate practice: Pushing past the perceived limit once plateau us reached.
 Concentrate on things just outside of your abilities.
-- Four things required:
+- Four things are required:

 1. Specific goals
 2. Intense focus
 3. Immediate feedback
 4. Frequent discomfort

 - Spaced repetition: Best way to strengthen the synaptic neurons, create long term memory.
 - Energy saving with habits: Not having to focus on something saves energy.
 - We remember things better in an adventurous state, when doing something new or experimenting.